Active Full Backup

 You can create active full backups manually or schedule a backup job to create active full backups periodically.

-- To create an active full backup manually, follow the steps described in Performing Active Full Backup.
+- To create an active full backup manually, follow the steps described in section Performing Active Full Backup.

 - To schedule active full backups, specify scheduling settings in the Advanced section of a backup job.
 You can schedule active full backups to run weekly, for example, every Saturday, or monthly, for example, every fourth Sunday of a month.